ERAS Document Submission At-a-Glance

 Click to view

 Submitting letters of recommendation (LoRs) that are substantive in content will ultimately provide the residency training program director with information pertinent to the residency recruitment and selection process.
 You should select your letter writers carefully and contact each program for its LoR requirements.
 Your LoRs should give the residency program director a clear picture of your current skills and clinical ability, in addition to your personal characteristics such as professionalism, leadership, and interpersonal skills both in the patient setting as well as with hospital staff.

 For more detailed information, refer to Asking for a Letter of Recommendation (LoR), published by the ECFMG Certificate Holders Office (ECHO).
-This resource provides suggestions for the content and format of LoRs.
+This resource provides suggestions for the content of LoRs.
 It also provides suggestions for whom you should approach for a LoR; how to approach them; and what documents and information you should provide to your letter writers.
 Finally, it addresses the issue of whether you should waive your right to view your LoRs.

 It is your responsibility to follow up with letter writers to ensure that LoRs are ready in time to meet program deadlines.

-In order for your LoRs to be available to programs, you must finalize your LoR Authors and assign the letters to programs in MyERAS.
-There is no limit to how many LoRs you can submit to ERAS Support Services at ECFMG.
-However, you can assign a maximum of four LoRs to each program.
+In order for your LoRs to be available to programs, you must confirm for upload your LoR Authors and assign the letters to programs in MyERAS.
+There is no limit to how many LoRs you can submit, however, you can assign a maximum of four LoRs to each program.

 How do I reuse LoRs from the previous ERAS application season?

 For detailed instructions on reusing your LoRs, please visit Reusing Documents.